As a Singaporean, I can proudly say that Singapore dramas are good too!

 Zebang (Shane Pow 包勋评) sincerely hopes that his sister can get a kidney transplant and recover.
 His hopes are dashed when the doctor gave the kidney to someone else after being bribed and pretending that his sister is not suitable to be operated on.
 In order to seek justice, Zebang takes matters into his own hands and releases tear gas bombs at people related to the doctor, aiming to make the doctor confess.
 I am touched by his relationship with his sister and how much he is willing to do for her.
 Too bad he has to leave Di Shen’s sister, Di Yao.
 I think they are quite a matching pair, especially since he can communicate the best with Di Yao.
 Haha.
 It is quite clever of him to put a underwear in his bag to cover up the bombs hidden in it.
 Di Shen is so worked up that Di Yao’s “friend” is a pervert and did not see the bombs underneath.
 Are there other options to uphold justice in that circumstance?

 Keji (Aloysius Pang 冯伟衷) had broken his leg before when he attempted suicide with a group of people who had the idea that the world was about to end.
-Keji fell in love with Xueqing when she showed concern for him.
+Keji has a crush on Xueqing when she showed concern for him.
 Keji’s imaginary father makes use of kinship ties to give Keji the responsibility to complete missions and kill people who “deserves” to be dead.
 Actually, Keji is just having a psychological illness that his father is still alive and forcing him to do things.
 Xueqing is unable to help him in time and Keji kills her uncle (her only kin) out of revenge or perhaps it is just to satisfy his hunger to kill.
 Xueqing starts to turn evil as she makes Keji jump down the building using her hypnosis treatment.
 Looks like the hypnosis treatment is a double-edged sword which can provide help if used correctly but can cause harm when misused.

 Click here to watch.